 Address: Lot No.

 Plan No.

 Current Land use:

 Contact Person:

 Postal Address: Phone:

 Notes (access etc):

+()

 Project objective

-1 Toject objective

-B 1 (B)

 Project Planning

 Other stakeholders:

-Other stakeholders.

-Are there any powerlines, underground cables and/or pipes pr resent?
+Are there any powerlines, underground cable s and/or pipes present?

-, , , , , , , , , , , , , , , , , , ,

-Are any permits/approvals required prior to the project comme encing?
+Are any permits/approvals required prior to the e project commencing?

 Are erosion control measures required?

 Who is supplying the plants?

-vino la adphyring the planta:

-Can they supply the appropriate local plant stock at the time of planting?
+Can they supply the appropriate local plant st ock at the time of planting?

+Omanian Lint

 Species List

-Note: include a vegetation plan showing the entire site and the vegetated buffer area to be
+Note: include a vegetation plan showing the columns and including the location of identified specified spe entire site and the vegetated buffer area to be